ShawnMcGough/cloud-native-exercise/README.md

 * An Azure subscription
 * [PowerShell 7+][powershell install]
 * [Azure CLI 2.20+][az install] (check with `az -v`)
-  > ⚠ Linux Warning: Ubuntu 20.04 (Focal Fossa) and 20.10 (Groovy Gorilla) include an azure-cli package with version 2.0.81 provided by the `universe` repository.
+  > ⚠ Ubuntu 20.04 (Focal Fossa) and 20.10 (Groovy Gorilla) include an azure-cli package with version 2.0.81 provided by the `universe` repository.
 This package is outdated and not recommended.
 If this package is installed, remove the package before continuing by running the command `sudo apt remove azure-cli -y && sudo apt autoremove -y`.
 * The following `az cli` extensions:
   - aks [`az aks install-cli`]
   - bicep [`az bicep install`]